I am Eva Wong Nava

 That hasn't changed even after taking on an editorial role.
 I have now worked with several self-publishing authors as well as some trade and independent publishers for various projects that include diversity reads, developmental editing, manuscript critiques, and ghostwriting.

 I combine a B.A. in English and a M.A. in Art History which gives me a broad perspective on different types of writing.
-As an art historian, I look at how art informs history, writing, and narratives.
+As an art historian, I look at how history informs art, writing, and narratives.
 This knowledge helps me when reading picture book manuscripts for review and critique.

 I care about stories as they open windows into the writer's soul and inspire readers by firing up their imaginations.
 I read voraciously because reading informs writing.
 I inhale words and exhale sentences.
 My focus is to bring the love of books and art to young readers.